-- (a) Stopping the bout - t.26 When a competitor crosses one of the boundaries of the strip with both feet, the Referee must immediately call 'Halt' and annul everything which has occurred after the boundary has been crossed, except a touch received by the competitor who has crossed the boundary even after he or she has crossed it provided that this touch is made immediately as part of the movement in the course of which he or she crossed the boundary.
+- (a) Stopping the bout - t.26 When a competitor crosses one of the lateral boundaries of the strip with one or both feet, the referee must immediately call 'Halt.
+If the fencer goes off the strip with both feet, the referee must annul everything that has occurred after the boundary has been crossed, except a touch received by the competitor who has crossed the b oundary even after hi or she has crossed it, provided that this touch results from a simple and immediate action.
+However, a touch scored by the fencer woh leaves the strip with one foot oly is valid provided having been touch.

-If one of the competitors leaves the strip only a touch made by the fencer who remains on the strip can be counted valid, even in the case of a double touch.
+If one of the competitors leaves the strip with both feet, only a touch made by the fencer who remains on the strip with at least one foot can be counted valid, even in the case of a double touch.

-- (b) Rear limits - t.27 Should a competitor cross the rear limit of the strip completely i.e. with both feet a touch will be scored against him. - (c) Lateral boundaries - t.28 If one of the competitors crosses the lateral boundaries of the strip with one foot only, he or she is not penalized but the Referee must immediately call 'Halt' and replace the competitors on guard on the strip.
+- (b) Rear limits

+- t.27 Should a competitor cross the rear limit of the strip completely i.e. with both feet a touch will be scored against him.

+- (c) Lateral boundaries
-A competitor who crosses one of the lateral boundaries of the strip with both feet is penalized.
-When the competitors are replaced on guard, the opponent of the competitor who has crossed the lateral boundary will step forward one meter from the position he or she occupied when his opponent left the strip; the competitor who is penalized must retire in order to resume the correct fencing distance.

-If the exercise of this penalty places a competitor with both feet beyond the rear limit of the strip, that competitor is considered as having been touch.
+t.28 A competitor who crosses one of the lateral boundaries of the strip with one or both feet is penalized.
+When the competitors are replaced on guard, the opponent of the competitor who has crossed the lateral boundary will step forward one meter from the position he or she occupied when the opponent left the strip; the competitor who is penalized must retire in order to resume the correct fencing distance.
+If the exercise of this penalty places a competitor with both feet beyond the rear limit of the strip, that competitor is considered as

-A competitor who crosses one of the boundaries of the strip with both feet - e.g. when making a flèche - to avoid being touch will be penalized as specified in Articles t.114, t.116, t.120.
+A competitor who crosses one of the boundaries of the strip with one or both feet - e.g. when making a flèche - to avoid being touched will be penalized as specified in Articles t.114, t.116, t.120.

-- (d) Leaving the strip accidentally - t.29 A competitor who crosses one of the boundaries of the strip as the result of an accidental cause (such as a collision or jostling) incurs no penalty whatever.
+- (d) Leaving the strip accidentally - t.29 A competitor who unitentionally crosses one of the boundaries of the strip as the result of an accidental cause (such as jostling) incurs no penalty whatever.